opf/openproject/docs/user-guide/work-packages/work-package-table-configuration/README.md

 When you have configured your work package table, you can save the views to access them again and share them with your team.

-1. Press the **Settings icon** with the three dots on the top right of the work packages list.
+1. Press the **Settings icon** with the three dots on the top right corner of the work package table.
 2. Choose **Save as...**

 ![Work-packages-save-view](Work-packages-save-view.png)

 3. Enter a **Name** for your saved view (according to the criteria you have chosen in your work package table configuration).

-   In this example, the list was filtered for work packages assigned to me which have a high priority.
+   In this example, the table was filtered for work packages assigned to me which have a high priority.

    **Public views:** Check the public checkbox if you want to have this work package view accessible also for other users from this project.